 This article will take a quick look at the negative effects of being single for a long time.
 Then again, we will also see if there are positive effects associated with singlehood.

-What being single for a long time does to you?
+What does being single for a long time do to you?

 It is easy to admit that being in love changes you for the better.
 Your life can change when you meet and fall for someone who feels just the way you feel for them.